 Economic research receives further funding boost

-Following the latest call for proposals, the Economic and Social Research Council (ESRC) is pleased to announce overall funding of £16.5m over 5 years from 2009/10 to 2015/16 for three new Centres focusing on the economic wellbeing of the UK.
+Following the latest call for proposals, the Economic and Social Research Council (ESRC) is pleased to announce overall funding of £16.5 million over five years from 2009/10 to 2015/16 for three new Centres focusing on the economic wellbeing of the UK.

 Prof Ian Diamond, Chief Executive of the ESRC, welcomed the new centres, saying "These centres will provide key research outcomes of the highest international standards.
 These outcomes can provide the foundation stones for our future economic growth and ensure that future policies are best placed to help avoid a repetition of the current crisis.
 It will provide business and the voluntary sector with data to support their strategies for future growth and development."